psarando/shire-reckoning/Middle-earth-simulation.md

 but Britain did not adopt it until 1752.
 So it could have been a couple of centuries before the Hobbits found a "reasonable" year to incorporate the Gondor adjustments into their calendar.
-Since [Shire-reform](#shire-reform) was the last change to the Shire Calendar Tolkien mentions in Appendix D, then this is probably the latest time the millennial adjustments would have been incorporated.
+Since [Shire-reform](#shire-reform) was the last change to the Shire Calendar that Tolkien mentions in Appendix D, then this is probably the latest time the millennial adjustments would have been incorporated.

 The simulations of this project simply add the millennial adjustments to the Shire Calendar in the same years as the calendars of Gondor,